matthew-pm/pmdt-practical/pmdt-fe/README.md

 ## Project Structure

 ### `src/`
 Your main project code should go here.
 The files here can by reorganized however you want, but keep in mind that Parcel needs to at least know where the entry point of your project is.
-Keeping `index.html` where it is will solve that issue, or you can update the `dev` npm script to use a differnt entry file path.
+Keeping `index.html` where it is will solve that issue, or you can update the `dev` npm script to use a different entry file path.

-### `src/assets/`
-Any assets such as images can go here.
-With Parcel, these files can be used in your markup as expected, by using a typical relative path.
+Note: if you use the `html-include` feature, any HTML file you include with `<include src="<file>.html">...` will have it's path references relative to the file it's "included" within.

-### `dist/`
+### `src/images/`
-Parcel's build output (created automatically).
-This is what is served by the dev server.
+All the image files from the design have been exported and compressed for you, and placed into this directory

+Note:
+- `crown-crafted-stealth-logo.svg` is the "Crown Sport: Stealth Series" logotype to use for the hero overlay
+- `stealth-1.jpg` corresponds to the first image below the hero, and so on
+- `...-mobile.jpg` files are the versions of the images that should be rendered on mobile-sized screens

+---
+Note: the `.gitignore` at the root of the _project_ repo has been configured to sensibly ignore folders within this directory as well.